wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/31-cablegram-downer-to-canberra.md

 ---
+doc_date: '1965-08-14'
+doc_num: 31
+doc_order: 31
+naa_refs:
+- naa_barcode: 586493
+  naa_control_symbol: 3006/10/4/1 PART 1
+  naa_series: A1838
+  reference: '[NAA: Al838, 3006/10/4/1 PART I]'
-title: "31 CABLEGRAM, DOWNER TO CANBERRA"
+title: CABLEGRAM, DOWNER TO CANBERRA
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 9897
 vol_id: 27
-doc_date: 1965-08-14
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 31 CABLEGRAM, DOWNER TO CANBERRA

-NAA: Al838, 3006/10/4/1 PART I

 Australian High Commission, London, 14 August 1965

 7037\.
 Secret Priority

  _Malaysia and Singapore_

-I would not at this particular stage expect innermost thoughts but Morgan’s 1 probably indiscreet mention of the possibility of peace feelers to Indonesia and of limiting tenure of Singapore is, I think, fair indication that idea of ‘taking to the boat’ is not being entirely overlooked in current British review.
+I would not at this particular stage expect innermost thoughts but Morgan’s [1](#f1) probably indiscreet mention of the possibility of peace feelers to Indonesia and of limiting tenure of Singapore is, I think, fair indication that idea of ‘taking to the boat’ is not being entirely overlooked in current British review.

-To that extent line of thought suggested in para 8 of my 1969 2 appears already to have some currency.
+To that extent line of thought suggested in para 8 of my 1969 [2](#f2) appears already to have some currency.

 2\.
 So far, of course, Healey, Stewart and Bottomley have all been agreeably robust in resistance to confrontation.